-Procedures for acceptance into the athletic training program

-Deadline for application for admission to the program is April 1.
+Procedures for acceptance in the athletic training program: The admission application deadline is April 1.
 Students generally enter as sophomores; however transfer student admission is possible.
 Students wishing to transfer to McKendree University and the Athletic Training Program must apply for the program and submit to the same selection process as other candidates.
 Transfer students must have their transcript evaluated by the Registrar and the Program Director.
 Acceptance of transfer pre-requisite coursework is subject to the approval of the Program Director pending review of content (appropriate syllabus, proficiencies, etc.).
 Students interested in admission as transfer students should review the Transfer Policy located on the McKendree University Athletic Training website.